gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 The indices go from 0 to numJoints - 1 so the code above would give values from -1 to 1.

-One things were working I got an image like this
+Once things were working I got an image like this

 <div class="webgl_center"><img src="resources/skinning-debug-04.png"></div>

 Again it was originally a mess of colors.
 The image above is what it looked like after it was fixed.
-That's pretty much what you'd expect to see for weights for the killer while.
+That's pretty much what you'd expect to see for weights for the killer whale.
 Rings of color around each bone.

 The bug had to do with how `webgl.createBufferInfoFromArrays` was figuring out the number of components.
 There were cases where it ignored the one specified, tried to guess, and guessed wrong.
 Once the bug was fixed then I removed those changes to the shaders.
 Note that I left them in the code above commented out if you want to play with them.